b-hemanth/my_page/content/home/experience.md

   location = "Mumbai"
   date_start = "2020-09-01"
   date_end = "2020-10-15"
-  description = """Spend 15 days meeting all 18 Directors at DEPR, 1 month placed in a division of my choice; co-author research with top bank economists; only undergraduate at the RBI."""
+  description = """Spend 15 days meeting all 18 Directors at DEPR, 1 month placed in a division of my choice; co-author research with bank economists; only undergraduate at the RBI."""

 [[experience]]
   title = "Research Assistant to Professor Heather Schofield"